Venezuela asks UN for help as medicine shortages grow severe

 In the last few years, Venezuelans have struggled with food and medicine shortages as well as lack of basic products such as toilet paper.

-Inflation in Venezuela rose to nearly 500% in 2016 and is expected to rise to a whopping 1,660% in 2017, according to the International Monetary Fund.
+Inflation in Venezuela rose to nearly 500% in 2016 and is expected to rise to a whopping 1,660% this year, according to the International Monetary Fund.

 Protests over medicine shortages